-Are you still doing this?
-Let me save you a considerable amount of time and show you how to utilise the Cover Page feature in Microsoft Word.
-You will be creating professional looking cover pages with your own customised text in under 60 seconds.
+If you are still creating a cover page in Word manually, let me save you a considerable amount of time and show you how to use the Cover Page feature instead.
+You will be creating professional-looking cover pages with your own customised text in under 60 seconds.

-The cover page designs are pre-defined templates, displayed in a gallery, which provide areas for text, dates and images that you can customise to suit your own needs.
-You can also download more designs from Office.com as well as create your own custom design and save it for use in any future documents.
+Microsoft Word includes numerous cover page designs which are pre-defined templates, displayed in a gallery.
+These designs provide areas for text, dates and images that you can customise to suit your own needs.
+You can also access more designs from Office.com, or create your own custom design to save for use in the future.

 To create a cover page, follow these steps:

-- You may see that Microsoft Word will fill in some information for you, based on information you entered when you installed Microsoft Word.
-You can change this information if you need by clicking on the text area
+- You may see that Microsoft Word will fill in some information for you, based on the information you entered when you installed Microsoft Word.
+You can change this information if you need by clicking on the text area:

 Delete a cover page

-If you have created a cover page and decide later that you wish to remove it, you do not have to delete the elements individually.
+If you have created a cover page in Word and decide later that you wish to remove it, you do not have to delete the elements individually.

-A common issue I see when using cover pages is that the automatic date fields are formatted in US formats.
-Because I am located in Australia and for my readers who also prefer UK formatting I thought I would show you how to change this setting so that you can choose the format the date is displayed.
+A common issue I see when using cover pages is that the automatic date fields are formatted in US date formats.
+Because I am located in Australia and for my readers who also prefer UK formatting I thought I would show you how to change this setting so that you can choose the format the date will be displayed in.
 You can even change it from 30/08/2018 to 30-Aug-2018 if preferred.

 - The Content Control Properties dialog box will appear: